opencomputeproject/OCP-OPF-Backend/README.md

 ## Introduction

 This repository contains proof of concept of an automated firmware distribution stack.
-The primary goal is to centralize all firmware in one place, and starts clients machines from it.
+The primary goal is to centralize all firmware in one place, and start clients machines from it.
 For that purpose we start from the BMC which boots by issuing a DHCP/TFTP boot request (using VLAN) retrieve a FIT image and mount from the network a block storage area.
 Then following firmware are cascaded based on hardware discovery performed by the BMC (ROM, PCIe end points etc ...)

 ## Build and supported hardware